python/mypy/docs/source/command_line.rst

 If these flags are set, mypy will generate a report in the specified format into the specified directory.

-.. option:: --any-exprs-report DIR
+.. option:: --any-exprs-report OUTPUT_DIR

     Causes mypy to generate a text file report documenting how many expressions of type ``Any`` are present within your codebase.

-.. option:: --cobertura-xml-report DIR
+.. option:: --cobertura-xml-report OUTPUT_DIR

     Causes mypy to generate a Cobertura XML type checking coverage report.